 Importantly, don't fear moments of silence when you listen.
 Instead, embrace pauses as a way to give people time to finish their point, and to allow them to reflect on what they have said.

-When you have good listening skills, you not only "hear" what's being said, but you listen to the whole message as well.
-Because of this, you help others express themselves fully.
+When you have good listening skills, you not only "hear" what's being said, you listen to the whole message as well.
+Because of this, you enable others to express themselves fully.

-Next, use active listening techniques so that you give people your full attention, and so that you can understand the nonverbal elements of their message.
+Next, use active listening techniques so that you give people your full attention, and look out for the nonverbal elements of their message.

-Then, take your listening skills to the next level with empathic listening.
-When appropriate, embrace silence, and make an effort to see things from other people's perspectives.
+Finally, take your listening skills to the next level with empathic listening.
+When appropriate, embrace silence and make an effort to see things from other people's perspectives.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!